 If you are propagating large leaf Hydrangea varieties with leaves 3″ across or larger, trimming the remaining two large leaves in half will reduce the stress on the cuttings to draw up water.
 For smaller leaf Hydrangeas, it’s ok to keep the leaves whole.

-( Some of the helpful resources are affiliate links.
-Full disclosure here. ) I have found that rooting hormone powder does speed up propagation quite a bit.
-If you don’t have any rooting hormone, it will take a little longer.
-Hydrangeas are so easy to root, especially if you use the “tent” shown later.
+If you don’t use any rooting hormone, no worries, it will just take a little longer.
+Hydrangea cuttings are so easy to root, especially if you use the “tent” secret shown later. 🙂

 Use a stick or pencil to dip a hole in the damp potting mix, and drop each cutting in a hole.
 Gently push the soil to secure each cutting.
 Space the cuttings 1″ to 2″ apart minimum.

 A big 18″ tall clear plastic bin with lid!
-This acts like a humid greenhouse.
+This acts like a humid dome / mini greenhouse.
 After planting the cuttings in moist propagation mix, all you need to do is placing the inside the bin, mist the interior gently, and close the lid.

 Check on the cuttings once a week.
 You may need to mist the interior occasionally.
 If you don’t have a bin, just remember to water often and keep your new hydrangea cuttings moist at all times, but never soggy.
 Keep the bin and / or cuttings in a bright warm place out of direct sun.